 The Flying Bridge

 The flying bridge of the 420 SB is clearly made for entertaining and sight-seeing.
 An L-shaped settee will seat five adults around a triangular table.
 To port is a wet bar that can be optioned out in any number of ways.
 A clever back rest on the settee can be re-positioned so that the area can be made into a large sun pad.

 Like virtually all European upper helm stations on boats in class there is not much top hamper.
 The boat meets ABYC standards of having a physical restraint of 24” (60.5 cm) above a weather deck by means of a railing.
 As far as the fiberglass superstructure itself goes, it is low and has an acrylic smoked wind deflector forward, again something that is typical of Euro-designs in class.

 Like the lower helm, the captain must sit at the upper helm in order to steer.
 There will be no standing here.
 It is important to realize that this boat is not a convertible or even a conventional sedan, but rather, as the name states – a “Sport Bridge.”
 Indeed, some builders call these designs “Sun Bridges” because they are primarily meant to be a semi-private sun pad with the convenience of a helm added.

+A lot of work has gone into making the new Marquis 420 Sport Bridge as good looking and functional on the inside as she is stunning on the outside.
+In fact, few builders in the U.S. are going to the level of detail that we see in his boat.
 Generally 42' production boats do not permit the wide degree of customization that is possible on the Marquis 420, and in fact, the company says that "No two Marquis we build are the same."
 This is a strong reason for consumers looking to have a boat built their way to consider the Marquis 420.

 |Outlet: 12-Volt Acc||Standard|

 Boats More Than 30 Feet